 Visitors from more than 50 countries, including Argentina, Ghana and Morocco, must take an additional test on arrival.
 A full list is here.

 Passengers are refused entry into Dubai if they have been in or transited through South Africa or Nigeria within 14 days of departure to Dubai.
+The suspension of South Africa flights has been extended to April 8, while Nigeria flights are now suspended indefinitely.

 Anyone showing symptoms on arrival must quarantine for 14 days at their own expense, unless flying with Emirates, which will cover costs for its passengers.